Skip to main content

 Example: Single-Pair Swap Lyquid

-This example shows how to achieve composability through network functions like the traditional contracts that can call each other directly on chain.
-We followed the code from the original Uniswap V2 Core implementation and translate that into a Lyquid to show case how you can easily do the same.
+This example shows how to achieve composability through network functions like traditional contracts that can call each other directly on chain.
+The AMM logic follows the original Uniswap V2 Core implementation, while the pricing/slippage helpers are inspired by the Uniswap V2 periphery (Library/Router).
+We translate these ideas into a Lyquid to show how you can do the same.
 This only implements the core part that enables a standard and realistic AMM to allow swaps for one pair of tokens.
 It's not a ready-to-use product and does not include UI for simplicity of demonstration.

 Prerequisites